Topics E to M

 - West apartment residents have laundry facilities located in the lower level of each building.
 Each building has sign-up sheets to reserve a time to do laundry.

-- College Ave Apartments have laundry facilities located on the first floor of each building.
+- College Ave Apartments have laundry facilities located in the lower level of each building.
 Each building has sign-up sheets to reserve a time to do laundry.

 - Residents of the college houses have a washer and dryer in their home.

-All residence areas have community lounges that provide residents with a common gathering area and a place to relax and study.
+All residence areas have community lounges to provide residents with a common gathering area and a place to relax and study.
 Lounges are furnished with couches, chairs, and other amenities.
-If you would like to reserve one of these spaces, please contact the RD at least one week in advance.
+If you would like to reserve one of these spaces, please contact the RD/AC at least one week in advance.

 Student mail is delivered to campus and distributed to student mail boxes Monday through Saturday.
 Student mail boxes are located in Mary Commons.
 You may also mail letters in Mary Commons (mail is picked up in the afternoon).
 Stamps are available for purchase at the CSB Bookstore.